What is Usability Testing? Types, Benefits, Examples and More

 Usability testing vs. user acceptance testing.
 Both tests yield helpful information about how the product works.
 User acceptance testing confirms that the product and its features function as intended.
 For example, user acceptance testing would validate that a user can create an account, receive a confirmation email, log in and can begin using features of a registered user.
 Usability testing gauges the user’s opinions or expectations of the app, such as that the registration process takes too long or seems unnecessary altogether.
 The former validates functionality and requirements, while the latter provides user perspective of that functionality.

 Usability testing vs. UX testing.
-These two terms are likely the most synonymous, but there are slight differences between usability testing and user experience testing.
+These two terms are likely the most synonymous, and we will refer to them interchangeably in this guide, but there are slight differences between usability testing and UX testing, depending on the individual’s definition.
 Usability testing is one aspect of UX testing.
 However, UX testing goes beyond just usability to try to understand how the customer feels about their experience with a product, which might even include gauging their emotions or impression of the brand as a whole.
 For example, if a restaurant wanted to gather product feedback from real customers for its new mobile app, usability testing might uncover difficulties joining a loyalty program, while UX testing would expound further to explain how the user feels about the colors of the app or the promotions available through the program.

-Learn how leveraging user feedback early and often ensures a high quality user experience.Read Now
+Learn how leveraging user feedback early and often ensures a high quality user experience.Read '3 Ways Your Users' Feedback Can Boost Your Bottom Line' Now

 Types of usability testing